okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/ios/configlocations.md

 #### Okta.plist

 `Okta.plist` is a property file that stores the name and value for each configuration setting.
-The file is located here:
-`okta-idx-swift/Samples/EmbeddedAuthWithSDKs/EmbeddedAuth/Okta.plist`.
+You can find this file in the following repository directory: `okta-idx-swift/Samples/EmbeddedAuthWithSDKs/EmbeddedAuth/Okta.plist`.

 #### Configuration page

-As alternative to the property file, the settings can be set on the configuration page.
+An alternative method to store the configuration settings is using the Configuration page.
+You can access the Configuration page from the **Configure** link on the startup page.

 <div class="common-image-format">